qianguih/voxelnet/README.md

 Training on two Nvidia 1080 Ti GPUs takes around 3 days (160 epochs as reported in the paper).
 During training, training statistics are recorded in `log/default`, which can be monitored by tensorboard.
 And models are saved in `save_model/default`.
 Intermediate validation results will be dumped into the folder `predictions/XXX/data` with `XXX` as the epoch number.
 And metrics will be calculated and saved in  `predictions/XXX/log`.
 If the `--vis` flag is set to be `True`, visualizations of intermediate results will be dumped in the folder `predictions/XXX/vis`.

-3. When the testing is done, executing `parse_log.py` will generate the learning curve.
+3. When the training is done, executing `parse_log.py` will generate the learning curve.
 ```bash
 $ python3 parse_log.py predictions
 ```